Alcohol, phenol, ether are classes of organic compounds which find wide usage in a broad range of industries as well as

 - Unsymmetrical ether: Also known as the mixed either, the alkyl or the aryl group attached to either side of the oxygen atoms, are not the same.
 Examples are CH3OC2H5, C2H5OC6H5, etc.

 Practice NCERT Q&A on Alcohol, Phenol & Ether for a better understanding of the topic.
 Learn about the alcohol formula, uses and effects of alcoholism from our mentors.
-Download Byju’s The Learning App from the app store or visit our website to now more.
+Download BYJU’S – The Learning App to know more about alcohol, phenol, ether.